 Best Practice #24 – Clear CTA Button Message & Design

-Be specific and refrain from using generic copy, like submit.
-Remove uncertainty, any ambiguity and certainly any extraneous options that might confuse your audience or make them do any extra thinking.
+Be specific and avoid generic verbiage like submit.
+Remove uncertainty, ambiguity, and any extraneous cues that might confuse your audience or make them do any extra thinking.

-HubSpot’s Brittany Leaning references in her 31 CTA examples, a Netflix CTA, where they preemptively answer any anxiety-ridden questions of what happens next, how to cancel, and whether or not you’d be trapped in the offer.
+In her 31 great CTA examples, HubSpot’s Brittany Leaning highlights a Netflix page that preemptively answers any anxiety-based questions about what happens next, how to cancel, and whether or not you’ll be trapped in the offer.

 The CTA message is super obvious and specific:

 Make the most important part of your landing page stand out and have a super obvious color, location, clickable look, and purpose.

 Even if it’s at the end of a long landing page, you can still make it visually stand out from the rest of your landing page.
 Unbounce’s Michael Aagaard goes into great length, providing case study after case study to show how to create CTA buttons that convert.

 Tip: Save one color for your CTA button and use that color sparsely on the rest of the page, if at all.
 If you’re so inclined to use the same color anywhere else on your landing page, try the CTA offer copy–so it acts like an extension of the CTA button.

 Match keywords, personality, tone, conversation momentum, typography, look and feel of your brand, and any other remnants from your ad.